projectcontour/contour/site/_resources/upgrading.md

 to generate a CA and then sign Contour and Envoy keypairs, which can also then be saved directly to Kubernetes as Secrets, ready to be mounted into your Contour and Envoy Deployments and Daemonsets.

-If you would like more detail, see (grpc-tls-howto.md)[./grpc-tls-howto.md], which explains your options.
+If you would like more detail, see [grpc-tls-howto.md]({% link _resources/grpc-tls-howto.md %}), which explains your options.

 ### Upgrade to Envoy 1.11.2